 Hootsuite helps YouTubers who focus on omnichannel content strategies with distribution, branding, and engagement.
 You can schedule and share YouTube videos across all your social networks right from Hootsuite.
 You can add team members to help manage your channel and comments.
-With the Channelview insights and analytics app, measure subscriber growth, analyze engagement and view traffic sources.
+With the Channelview insights and analytics app, you can measure subscriber growth, analyze engagement, and view traffic sources.

 Adding a tab to your Facebook page for YouTube exposes your visitors to your channel and content.